 Download YouTube videos with TubeMate for Android

-TubeMate is one of the most popular YouTube downloader for Android, and with good reason: it’s really easy to use and has the features you need without any bells and whistles you don’t.
+TubeMate is one of the most popular tool for downloading YouTube videos on Android smartphones, and with good reason: it’s really easy to use and has the features you need without any bells and whistles you don’t.
 We like it a lot.

-This app isn't available on the Google Play Store, so first of all you'll need to allow your Android device to install and run apps downloaded from other places.
+This app isn't available on the Google Play Store (Google isn't too keen on YouTube downloaders), so first of all you'll need to allow your Android device to install and run apps downloaded from other places.
 Be cautious when you turn on this setting, as you'll want to make sure you only downloaded apps you know are safe and reliable.

 Open up Settings and go to Security.
 Scroll down and next to where it says 'Unknown sources', tap the toggle to turn this setting on.
 Now on your Android device visit the TubeMate YouTube Downloader website and select one of the verified sites to download it from.